 One day our turn came and we were picked up and delivered to the largest theatre in Amsterdam which was used as an assembly point, soon we were transported to the Dutch concentration camp called Westerbork.

 My father was given permission to go back and forth to Amsterdam to make himself useful in the metal industry.
-Incidentally, he organized a group of Jewish prisoners to sort the various metals in plants and thereby postponed and even saved many inmates from being sent on to Auschwitz as twice a week trains left Westerbork for the east.
+Incidentally, he organized a group of Jewish prisoners to sort the various metals in plants and thereby postponed and even saved many inmates from being sent on to Auschwitz.
+Twice a week trains left Westerbork for the east.

 Food was based on potatoes and vegetables.
-The camp was encircled with barbed wire, tall towers with soldiers who had guns guarded the prisoners; and there were occasional executions when inmates tried to escape.
+The camp was encircled with barbed wire, tall towers with soldiers who had guns guarded at the prisoners.
+There were occasional executions when inmates tried to escape.
 I still remember and see in front of me several playmates and friends I made in Westerbork who all just disappeared as they were sent to the death camps.
-I don’t believe I questioned anything and I don’t believe I realized that there was an Auschwitz.
+I don’t believe I questioned anything, and I don’t believe I realized that there was an Auschwitz.

 As a family we were fortunate.
-In 1939 or 1940 a business friend of my father smuggled forged Paraguayan Passports through to us in Holland? and that passport turned out to be our lifesaver as we were held not only as Jews but also as political prisoners in those days Germany and most of South America were on very friendly terms.
+In 1939 or 1940 a business friend of my father smuggled forged Paraguayan Passports through to us in Holland.
+That passport turned out to be our lifesaver as we were held not only as Jews, but also as political prisoners.
+In those days Germany and most of South America were on very friendly terms.

 About 10 months after our arrival in Westerbork our number came up and we were told to report to the train platform to be relocated to Theresienstadt in Czechoslovakia.
 Before boarding the train my father had a serious talk with me, I was barely 9 years old.
 He took my doll and showed me that the doll I had received for my birthday had a solid body but a hollow ceramic head.
 He took the head off and stuffed it with several $100 bills, told me to always keep the doll with me and to make a big fuss if someone tried to take the doll.
 He said that those $100 bills might buy us food and save our lives.

-My father was very astute, because upon our arrival in Theresienstadt we were stripped and searched but nobody ever looked at the doll!
-What a responsibility for a 9 year old!!
-We had to board cattle cars for our voyage and in that manner we traveled to Theresienstadt.
-It took several days a beer barrel sat in the middle of the boxcar serving as a toilet and on the floor was straw.
+My father was very astute.
+Upon our arrival in Theresienstadt we were stripped and searched but nobody ever looked at the doll.
+What a responsibility for a 9 year old.
+We had to board cattle cars for our voyage, and in that manner we traveled to Theresienstadt, which took several days.
+A beer barrel sat in the middle of the boxcar serving as a toilet.
+On the floor was straw.
 We occupied a corner and stayed close together.

 Theresienstadt was a camp for the privileged, a so called model camp which the Red Cross visited as the wool was drawn over their eyes so they could report to the world at large that all was well in the concentration camp.
 Of course it was all a sham.
-Weeks were spent in preparation a cafe was created, these were stores erected with merchandise and everything got a fresh coat of paint.
+Weeks were spent in preparation.
+A cafe was created and there were stores erected with merchandise.
+Everything got a fresh coat of paint.